Some people use St. Paul’s views in his letters to the Corinthians and to Timothy to say that homosexuality and homosexuals are bad.

-5. Some people might misunderstand male prostitutes to mean men who sell their sexual services to women instead of the male-male sex of Paul’s time.
-Also, there is nothing in the immediate context to indicate that the selling of sexual services is involved.
 6. It is possible that Paul may have used malakoi as a euphemism for pornoi because he used pornoi earlier in the verse.
 However, this seems unlikely because the derivation would be malakoi’ s main meaning of soft, then its associated meaning of effeminate men, a subset of whom are men who have passive male-male sex, some of whom may be male prostitutes.
 The association is very indirect.

 Henry George Liddell & Robert Scott, A Greek- English Lexicon, revised and augmented throughout by Sir Henry Stuart Jones with the assistance of Roderick McKenzie, 1940